 Change the second paragraph as follows:

 The BSSID (RA) field is set to the address of the STA contained in the AP.
 The TA field value is the address of the STA transmitting the frame or a bandwidth signaling TA.
-In a PS-Poll frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
-In a PS-Poll frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz to another EHT STA, the TBD field in the SERVICE field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 36-1 (TXVECTOR and RXVECTOR parameters) and the TA field value is a bandwidth signaling TA.
+In a PS-Poll frame transmitted by a VHT STA, an HE STA or an EHT STA with dot11EHT6GOptionImplemented equal to false in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a PS-Poll frame transmitted by an EHT STA with dot11EHT6GOptionImplemented equal to true in a non-HT or non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.

 CF-End frame format